 (b) The owner or operator of a source that emits or has the potential to emit 100 tons per year or more of any regulated pollutant subject to this division must demonstrate that all major sources owned or operated by such person (or by an entity controlling, controlled by, or under common control with such person) in the state are in compliance, or are on a schedule for compliance, with all applicable emission limitations and standards under the Act.

-(c) The owner or operator of a federal major source must meet the visibility impact requirements in OAR 340-225-0070.
+(c) The owner or operator of a federal major source must meet the AQRV requirements in OAR 340-225-0070.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.